AbyelT/DD2482-devops-tasks/test2/step3.md

 Display it in the terminal to see the password: `echo $PASSWORD`{{execute}}.
 Copy the password before moving on.

-To access the UI, open the OpenFaas tab.
+To access the UI, open the OpenFaas tab and refresh it.
 A pop-up will then appear which requires your credentials.
-Authorize using the username *admin* and the password as the copied value from the echo.
+Authorize using the username *admin* and paste the password as the copied value from the echo.

 If correct, The OpenFaas UI should appear similar like this:
 ![openFaasUI](./images/openfaasUI.png)